Cassandre Prosper

-Cassandre Prosper (born June 25, 2005) is a Canadian college basketball player for the Notre Dame Fighting Irish of the Atlantic Coast Conference (ACC).
-On the international level, she represents the Canada women's national basketball team.
+Cassandre Prosper (born June 25, 2005) is a Canadian professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
+She played college basketball for the Notre Dame Fighting Irish.
+Internationally, she represents the Canada national team.

 High school career

 Prosper attended Cairine Wilson Secondary School in Ottawa, Ontario and Capital Courts Academy.
 During the 2022 season she averaged 25.1 points to lead the league in scoring while also recording 13.7 rebounds, 2.9 assists, 3.1 steals and 2.6 blocks and led the team to its first ever OSBA championship.
 At the 2022 Ontario Scholastic Basketball Association Final 8 championships she was named finals MVP after scoring 33 points, 15 rebounds and two assists.
 Following the season she was named the 2022 Ontario Scholastic Basketball Association season MVP and First-Team All-Star.
 She was also named the 2022 Biosteel Player of the Year.

 During the 2023 season she averaged 23.2 points, 13.2 rebounds and 2.6 assists per game over 10 games.
 She was a five-star recruit and ranked as the No. 16 overall recruit per the ESPN HoopGurlz recruiting rankings.